DerrickLamers/cncjswiki/Installation.md

 ## Raspberry Pi Setup Guide

 We have a dedicated setup guide for setting up Node.js, NVM, CNC.js, Autostart with pm2, all tested on the Raspberry Pi.
-Go to https://cnc.js.org/docs/rpi-setup-guide/ for more details.
+Go to https://github.com/cncjs/cncjs/wiki/Setup-Guide:-Raspberry-Pi-%7C-Install-Node.js-via-Package-Manager-*(Recommended)* OR https://cnc.js.org/docs/rpi-setup-guide/ for more details.

 ---